OpenSim2Real/hardware_repository/docs/leg_pivot_integration.rst

 7. On the other end, group the 10 wires into the encoder groupings from the TI board end.
 Use heat shrink to physically split the 2 groups of wires.

-..image:: in_images/mm.jpg
+..figure:: in_images/mm.jpg
-..image:: in_images/mm_cut.jpg
+..figure:: in_images/mm_cut.jpg

-..image:: in_images/encoderwire_1.jpg
+..figure:: in_images/encoderwire_1.jpg
-..image:: in_images/encoderwire_2.jpg
+..figure:: in_images/encoderwire_2.jpg
-..image:: in_images/encoderwire_3.jpg
+..figure:: in_images/encoderwire_3.jpg
-..image:: in_images/encoderwire_4.jpg
+..figure:: in_images/encoderwire_4.jpg

 Products for this step:
 * 1pc, long cable with 10 exposed wires on both ends, to transmit encoder signals from the Robotic Leg, across the long